 An automated email flow can look like this:

-How can you use automation to boost your conversion?
+How can automation boost your email conversions?

 To do this, you can sign up for Mailmodo, which provides various interactive email templates.
 You can also track and analyze your email metrics with Mailmodo.
-Sign up today!